chjj/blessed/README.md

 - **dump** - dump all output and input to desired file. can be used together with `log` option if set as a boolean.
 - **debug** - debug mode. enables usage of the `debug` method.
+- **ignoreLocked** - Array of keys in their full format (e.g. `C-c`) to ignore when keys are locked.
+Useful for creating a key that will *always* exit no matter whether the keys are locked.

 ##### Properties: